Reviewed by GoldMeter Editorial Team

 If gold trades sideways—neither breaking out nor breaking down—focus on yield.
 Sovereign Gold Bonds (SGBs) pay 2.5% per annum interest; gold ETFs do not.
 For a sideways market, SGBs can offer better risk-adjusted returns.
 Maintain your core allocation regardless of the scenario; only adjust the edges—profit-taking in rallies, accumulation in dips, and yield focus in sideways markets.

 Predictions help build awareness of possible outcomes, not precise entry and exit points.
-Knowing that experts see 5–10% upside or a potential correction informs your mindset; it should not dictate "buy today" or "sell tomorrow."
-Process discipline—systematic buying, rebalancing, and avoiding emotional decisions—typically outperforms timing based on forecasts.
-Use predictions to stay informed and to stress-test your plan; do not use them to override a disciplined strategy.
+Whether analysts sketch a mild grind higher, a larger bull case, or a drawdown from stretched levels, none of that should dictate "buy today" or "sell tomorrow" by itself.
+Process discipline—systematic buying, rebalancing, and avoiding emotional decisions—typically outperforms acting on whichever number was in last week's headline.
+Use forecasts to stress-test your plan; do not let them override a disciplined strategy.

 Many investors wait for corrections that may not come in a secular bull market.
 The cost of waiting—missing years of appreciation while gold trends higher—can exceed the cost of buying slightly higher.
 Dollar-cost averaging (DCA) removes timing pressure entirely: you buy a fixed amount regularly regardless of price, smoothing out entry points over time.
 Focus on process and allocation rather than catching exact bottoms; disciplined accumulation typically beats perfect timing.